-Applicants should expect to appear by Skype or other means for an admissions interview.
+Applicants should expect to appear for a virtual admissions interview.
 Decisions by the S.J.D.
 Admissions Committee are based on a combination of factors, including but not limited to the quality of application materials, the applicant's academic merit, the compatibility of the applicant's research goals with the expertise of the College of Law faculty, and the availability by faculty members to serve as the applicant's adviser.
 Admitted applicants will learn of their S.J.D.
 Faculty Adviser at the time of admission.
 For reference, the full listing of College of Law faculty members can be found here.

 Admitted students are encouraged to review our S.J.D.
 Admitted Student Information.

-In Year 1: S.J.D. students must complete the following academic requirements during their first two semesters in residence:
+In Year 1: S.J.D. students must enroll in 12 credits per semester and complete the following academic requirements during their first two semesters in residence:

 In Subsequent Years: After the first year in residence, students will have the opportunity to spend semesters engaged in a combination of dissertation research and/or additional coursework described in more detail below.

 The table below presents a sample 4-year S.J.D. program plan: